PallaviVangari/ClusteringAssignment/README.md

 ### Contents
 The repository includes notebooks on various clustering methods, each notebook dedicated to a specific clustering algorithm.
 These include:

-Anomaly Detection
+Anomaly Detection,
-Audio Clustering
+Audio Clustering,
-DBScan Clustering
+DBScan Clustering,
-Document Clustering
+Document Clustering,
-Gaussian Clustering
+Gaussian Clustering,
-Hierarchical Clustering
+Hierarchical Clustering,
-Image Clustering
+Image Clustering,
-KMeans Clustering
+KMeans Clustering, and
 Time Series Clustering
 Each notebook contains code and explanations, making it easier for learners to grasp the concepts and apply them in practical scenarios.